r-kish/USGS-Water-Data-Analysis/README.md

 ### Scale-Location of Square Root of Residuals vs. Fitted Values and Residuals vs. Leverages
 ![Summary2](https://github.com/r-kish/USGS-Water-Data-Analysis/blob/main/images/ScaleLocFit_CookDistLeverage.png)

+### As per the documentation for the lm() function in R:
+- The Q-Q plot is based on the absolute value of the standardized deviance residuals.
+When the saddlepoint approximation applies, these have an approximate half-normal distribution.
+- The ‘Scale-Location’ plot (which=3), also called ‘Spread-Location’ or ‘S-L’ plot, takes the square root of the absolute residuals in order to diminish skewness.
+- The Residual-Leverage plot (which=5) shows contours of equal Cook's distance, for values of cook.levels (by default 0.5 and 1) and omits cases with leverage one with a warning.
+    - If the leverages are constant (as is typically the case in a balanced aov situation) the plot uses factor level combinations instead of the leverages for the x-axis.
+(The factor levels are ordered by mean fitted value.)

 ## Linear Regression on Log-log Scale of Discharge vs. Stage-height of Tuscolameta Creek
+Here, the actual discharge vs. stage-height is displayed alongside the log-log scale of the same comparison.
+A linear regression line was calculated from the linear model summary report (see above) and has been added to the log-log graph.

 ![Plot](https://github.com/r-kish/USGS-Water-Data-Analysis/blob/main/images/FlowVsHeight.png)